 By offering their ideas and experiences, IAG members can use their collective influence to advocate for solutions that will include — and benefit — everyone.

 IAG members are attending the U.N.
 Forum to support indigenous rights and share with other NGOs examples of how to implement FPIC on the ground.
 As an organization that is developing its own FPIC guidelines, CI understands the importance of basing guidelines on case studies demonstrating how FPIC has or has not worked in real situations.

 To provide a foundation for creating CI’s FPIC guidelines, each IAG member recently conducted a case study examining how FPIC is being implemented in their own countries.

 One member is Kanyinke Sena, an Ogiek from Kenya who is an indigenous lawyer.
 As chairman of this year’s U.N.
 Permanent Forum on Indigenous Issues, he is the first African to serve in this capacity.

-Molly Bergen is the managing editor of Human Nature.
+Molly Bergen is the managing editor of Conservation News.

 Cover image: Patagonian landscape. (© Art Wolfe)